mbest/knockout/README.md

    1. Bindings with `contentSet`: none (Some have `contentSet`, but they also have `contentBind` which takes priority.)
    2. Bindings with `contentBind`: `options`, `text`, `html`, `with`, `withif`, `if`, `ifnot`, `foreach`, `template`
    3. Bindings with `contentUpdate`: `value`, `selectedOptions`
-2. Users using `with` that expect it to clear its contents if the given value is false (or falsy) should switch to using `withif`.
-3. Users may assume that `this` in an event handler function will be the same as `$data`.
+2. Users may assume that `this` in an event handler function will be the same as `$data`.
 But `this` will now be set to the handler’s object (see item #5).
 The `$data` object is always passed to the function as the first parameter, and users should update their code to use that instead: `function(data) { dosomethingwith(data); }` instead of `function() { dosomethingwith(this); }`
-4. Any custom binding that manages the binding of its descendants will need to be changed.
+3. Any custom binding that manages the binding of its descendants will need to be changed.
 It should no longer return a specific object value from its `init` function (doing so will trigger an error).
 Instead it must set a `flags` property for the handler with a value of `ko.bindingFlags.contentBind` (see above for the full list of flags).
-5. `ko.virtualElements.allowedBindings` is no longer used to determine which bindings can be used in container-less elements.
+4. `ko.virtualElements.allowedBindings` is no longer used to determine which bindings can be used in container-less elements.
 Use the `canUseVirtual` flag instead (see above).
-6. `ko.jsonExpressionRewriting` is no longer exported.
+5. `ko.jsonExpressionRewriting` is no longer exported.
 It was heavily modified in this update, and rather than explaining the changes, it was simpler (and space saving) to not export it.
-7. The `text` binding will always create a single text node.
+6. The `text` binding will always create a single text node.
 Previously some browsers would convert new-lines in the text into `br` nodes.
 Now they will stay as new-lines in a single text node.
 Use the `white-space: pre-wrap` style to format the text.
-8. If a normal binding (not listed in item 1 in this section) is specified after a `contentUpdate` binding, it will also be run after the element’s contents have been processed.
+7. If a normal binding (not listed in item 1 in this section) is specified after a `contentUpdate` binding, it will also be run after the element’s contents have been processed.
 Probably this won’t be an issue most of the time, but it may be something to watch out for.
-9. When mulitple bindings are given for an element, the binding system processes each binding individually, first calling the handler’s `init` function and then `update` for each of them.
+8. When mulitple bindings are given for an element, the binding system processes each binding individually, first calling the handler’s `init` function and then `update` for each of them.
 This differs from the previous method which called `init` for all bindings and then called `update` for all of them.

 ### The following bugs were fixed as part of this update: